-Sensory sensitiveness often promotes behaviors that are shocking for outsiders.
-Children with autism lick or sniff their parents out of love and innocence and the parents are aware of it, but if a stranger is liked or sniffed in the same manner, they are likely to left startled and react in an unfriendly manner.
+Sensory sensitiveness often promotes behaviors that are shocking to outsiders.
+Children with autism lick or sniff their parents out of love and innocence and the parents are aware of it, but if a stranger is liked or sniffed in the same manner, they are likely to be startled and react in an unfriendly manner.

 Eating issues often create trouble in public gatherings.
 There are several taboos related to food and for children with autism, it can be difficult to observe them all.
 For instance, taking food from someone else’s plate is considered bad manners but a child with autism would not be able to understand that.

-We deal with family friends in a different manner than how we interact with strangers.
+We deal with family and friends differently than how we interact with strangers.
 But for children with ASD, it is hard to understand this difference.
-Some children with autism will hug complete strangers to demonstrate their friendliness, but the strangers are not pleased when such things happen as they find it offending.
+Some children with autism will hug strangers to demonstrate their friendliness, but the strangers are not pleased when such things happen as they find it offensive.

 Children with ASD often suffer from high anxiety.
 In a busy or new place, they may quickly lose control and exhibit behaviors that people consider challenging.
 For parents, managing such behaviors in public can be very difficult.

 Parents of a child with ASD realize that even when they do their best, people who do not understand autism will judge them and blame them for their child’s condition.
 What’s good parenting for children with autism is very different than what is considered good parenting for a normal child: they have different so needs are met differently, too.